LAHumphreys/WSL_SO_REUSEADDR/README.md

 ### Background

-The issue presents itsself as a hung unit test on a c++ websockets server:
+The issue presents itsself as a hung regression test on a c++ websockets server:
 ```
     [==========] Running 8 tests from 1 test case.
     [----------] Global test environment set-up.